WALK FOR A CAUSE! Join SunriseWALKS on Sunday, June 26, to raise money for Sunrise Day Camp! CLICK HERE for more information.

 Who pays if not the families?

 ALL funds have to be raised every year so these children can have the time of their lives having fun.
-Since it will cost about $400,000-$500,000 to pay for renting the facility, pay the staff (including a year round director since this program will hopefully follow the model set by Sunrise Association with a year-round hospital component), purchase supplies, etc. there is a ton of fundraising that has to be done.
+Since it will cost about $6,000 per camper to pay for renting the facility, paying the staff, purchasing supplies, etc., there is a ton of fundraising that has to be done.
 No one would ever want to disappoint any child but not these children in particular.